top of page

 Step 5: Make Predictions

-Use the trained model to make predictions on the test set:
+Once the model has been trained, use it to make predictions on the testing dataset.

 # Make predictions on the test set